WayneBooth/fpga-build-test-framework/README.md

 ## Setup

 This relys upon a number of other reporitories.
-Once this repo is clones, you shoudl get all sub modules with:
+Once this repo is cloned, you should download all sub modules with:

 ```
 git submodule init